arangodb/arangodb/3rdParty/velocypack/tools/README.md

   * `--hex`: try to turn hex-encoded input into binary vpack

   On Linux, *vpack-validate* supports the pseudo filename `-` for stdin.
+*
+* `fuzzer`: this tool can be used generate random VPack or JSON structures and validate them.
+  These are the options for running this tool:
+  * `--vpack`: generate VPack structures.
+If neither this option or `--json` is provided, the default format is VPack.
+  * `--json`: generate JSON structures.
+If neither this option or `--vpack` is provided, the default format is VPack.
+  * `--iterations`: number of iterations that will be run.
+Default is 1.
+  * `--threads`: number of threads for parallelization.
+Default is 1.
+  * `--seed`: number that will be used as seed for random generation.